 Home 7 UPs Inc. Current Email

 O give thanks to the LORD, call on his name, make known his deeds among the peoples.
 Sing to him, sing praises to him; tell of all his wonderful works.
 Glory in his holy name; let the hearts of those who seek the LORD rejoice.
 Seek the LORD and his strength; seek his presence continually.
-Remember the wonderful works he has done, his miracles, and the judgments he uttered, O offspring of his servant Abraham, children of Jacob, his chosen ones.
-He is the LORD our God; his judgments are in all the earth.
-He is mindful of his covenant forever, of the word that he commanded, for a thousand generations, the covenant that he made with Abraham, his sworn promise to Isaac, which he confirmed to Jacob as a statute, to Israel as an everlasting covenant, saying, "To you I will give the land of Canaan as your portion for an inheritance."
+105:5 Remember the wonderful works he has done, his miracles, and the judgments he uttered, O offspring of his servant Abraham, children of Jacob, his chosen ones.
+Then Israel came to Egypt; Jacob lived as an alien in the land of Ham.
+And the LORD made his people very fruitful, and made them stronger than their foes, whose hearts he then turned to hate his people, to deal craftily with his servants.
+He sent his servant Moses, and Aaron whom he had chosen.
 Praise the LORD!